November 18, 2021

 I was when people watch it was I seriously?
 Half the time I had my hands up near my chin.

 No, that’s not true.
 I think I know the date of your episode.
 I think your episode that you’re on is December 3.
 So tune in for the Brandon where high ratings were the superstar.
 And now let’s talk gender roles.
 Let’s talk pleasure.
-Joining us now is Ray McDaniel, a non binary gender and sex therapist turned coach, the creator of gender Fuck, it’s like fuck without you, the club.
+Joining us now is Ray McDaniel, a non binary gender and sex therapist turned coach, the creator of gender Eff, it’s like eff without u, the club.
 It’s a one of a kind, research based online group coaching community of transgender, non binary and questioning folks who are on a mission to transition who arrives with less suffering and more ease.
 They’re also the CEO and founder of practical audacity, a gender and sex therapy practice in Chicago.
 Welcome, Ray.
 Thanks so much for being here.

 I’m so excited to be here.
 Thanks for having me.